JAPAN FAST FACTS

 Start Here : The Seven Wonders of Japan

-Airports: The Haneda Airport and Narita International Airport (both in Tokyo) are two of the busiest airports in Japan.
-Other notable airports include Fukouka Airport and Osaka International Airport.
-You can take flights via any of these airports for travel to Japan.
+International Airports: The Haneda Airport and Narita International Airport (both in Tokyo) are two of the busiest airports in Japan.
+Other notable airports include Fukuoka Airport and Osaka International Airport.
+You can take flights via any of these airports to travel to Japan.